 This is one of my family's favorite breakfast recipes.
 This recipe is easy to throw together and requires only 10 basic ingredients.

 And if you love oatmeal like me, don't stop with just this chocolate baked oatmeal recipe.
-Try my berry baked oatmeal, protein overnight oats, raspberry overnight oats, and blueberry chia overnight oats.
+Try my berry baked oatmeal, protein overnight oats, raspberry overnight oats, overnight oats with frozen berries, and blueberry chia overnight oats.

 Reasons to Love This Recipe